 - While Martin is an Anti-Hero rather than villain in Grosse Pointe Blank, Marcella, his Sassy Secretary fits this trope pretty well.
 Unsurprisingly, there isn't a romantic relationship between the two (they are played by siblings John and Joan Cusack), and in fact both don't really seem to like so much as respect each other.

 - Kitty takes over this role for Superman Returns.

 - Although in this case, they are both Ax-Crazy, in the Harry Potter films, Bellatrix Lestrange comes across as one of these, as a contrast to Voldemort.
 While Voldemort is very cold and doesn't really emote normally, Bellatrix is gleefully psychopathic.
 Because of her crush on Voldemort, it seems like if this were a (very strange) romantic comedy, Bellatrix would be a Manic Pixie Dream Girl.

 - Spann in ChromeSkull: Laid to Rest 2.

-- Juliet Butler of Artemis Fowl, niece to Artemis's Battle Butler.
+- Juliet Butler of Artemis Fowl, sister to Artemis's Battle Butler.
 She eventually decides that body-guarding isn't her thing and leaves to try out for a wrestling team.

-I can only hope that she fails the audition.
+Artemis: I can only hope that she fails the audition.
 Though I doubt it.
-She is a Butler
+She is a Butler, after all.

 Live Action TV